 For the 2020 Savannah Regional Competition the following changes are being implemented:

-- 1 team of 20 students with 2 alternates may register per school
+- 2 teams of 20 students with 2 alternates may register per school

-- regional registration fees are $75 per school
+- regional registration fees are $75 per team

 - all participating schools must attend the mandatory coaches meeting Monday, January 27th, 2020.

 How many students can I register for the 2020 Savannah Regional Elementary Science Olympiad competition?